 While you’re driving and making sure to avoid unnecessary shortcuts, you should also be cautious about taking any route that has you going through a downtown area, particularly if it’s one in a big city.
 Downtown areas might not accommodate your large vehicle, so for certain places, it might be worth taking a long way, even if it does add considerable time to your drive.

 While yes, you can get fast food and buy snacks off of gas station shelves, it will certainly be healthier for you and your family to eat your own snacks and precooked meals.
 If you’re in an RV, then ideally you can cook food beforehand and then warm it up in the middle of your road trip when you’re parked at a rest stop.
 An instant pot can make this incredibly easy.

-Pro Tip: When we take road trips with our kids in the truck and stay at hotels, we use the instant pot to cook organic chicken or a roast and add it to our salad.
+Pro Tip: When we take road trips with our kids in the truck and stay at hotels, we use the Instant Pot to cook organic chicken or a roast and add it to our salad.

-Here’s some great ideas for simple and fast Instant Pot recipes.
+Here are some great ideas for simple and fast Instant Pot recipes.